HUNTINGTON LAKE

 boating regulations for all.

-Huntington Lake Road will open
+Huntington Lake Road is open

-per Forest Orders for 2021.
+per Forest Orders for 2025.

 Campground restrictions are in force.